Seba-Lucc/Time-series-analysis---Crypto-asset/ARIMA/README.md

 ## **Future Improvements**

 To enhance the accuracy and usability of the model:
 1. Feature Engineering:
 	• Include additional predictors like trading volume, economic indicators, and sentiment analysis.

  2. Advanced Models:
 	• Explore other models such as SARIMA, SARIMAX, or hybrid models combining ARIMA with machine learning approaches.

  3. Hyperparameter Optimization:
 	• Use automated tools (e.g., Grid Search) to fine-tune ARIMA parameters.

 ---

 ## **Contributions**
-Contributions are welcome!
-If you encounter issues or have suggestions for improvement, feel free to submit a pull request or open an issue.
+Contributions to this project are welcome!
+Feel free to open an issue or submit a pull request to suggest improvements or fix bugs.

 ---